-Comments for public hearings during City Council meetings will be accepted in the same manner as General Comments, to City Council and through the City's website.
-Digital comments and materials, complying with Security criteria, are also accepted.
-Written materials will be accepted prior to the meeting.
+- Public Hearing comments will be accepted at the appropriate time on the meeting agenda and through the City's website. - Digital comments and materials must comply with Security criteria. - Printed comments and materials will be accepted prior to the meeting.